cfuchs981/catan-spectator/README.md

 The header begins with a version, and ends with `...CATAN!`.
 The game begins after that.

-Locations are integer values of hexagonal coordinates as defined in module hexgrid (`hexgrid.py`).
+Tiles are numbered 1 through 19 starting from the most northwest tile and spiralling countercockwise inward.
+See module hexgrid (`hexgrid.py`) for details.

 The format is not yet v1.0.
 The current version is listed in `catanlog.py`.